gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 of them and it will give us a number 1 if the light is pointing directly at the surface and -1 if they are pointing directly opposite.

+{{{diagram url="resources/directional-lighting.html" caption="rotate the direction" width="500" height="400"}}}

-We can multiply our color by that value and boom!
+We can multiply our color by that dot product value and boom!
 Light!

 One problem, how do we know which direction the surfaces of our 3d object are facing.